gazebosim/gz-sim/tutorials/pythongetstarted.md

 ## Overview

-This tutorial describes how to get started using Ignition Math with Python.
+This tutorial describes how to get started using Gazebo Math with Python.

-**NOTE**: If you have compiled Ignition Math from source, you should export your `PYTHONPATH`.
+**NOTE**: If you have compiled Gazebo Math from source, you should export your `PYTHONPATH`.

 ```bash